 I’ve only recently become smitten with the combination of pineapple and coconut.
 Previously, I only associated it with piña coladas, a drink that has never done anything for me.
 But then a few months ago I dined at a DC restaurant and was intrigued by a dessert on the menu- a coconut pineapple panna cotta with rum gel and espuma colada (a piña colada foam).
 Some trendy ingredients, but I didn’t care.
 It was heaven on a plate.

-I don’t know that I would have even ordered the dessert if it weren’t for a good friend of mine, Shanna, who writes an excellent food blog called Pineapple and Coconut.
-She got the flavor combination stuck in my brain.
-And now I want to use it in everything- smoothies, desserts, breakfasts, etc. I used the combo to adapt my No Bake Toasted Coconut Bars recipe (there are step-by-step photos at the link).
+Now I want to use the combination in everything- smoothies, desserts, breakfasts, etc. I used the combo to adapt my No Bake Toasted Coconut Bars recipe (there are step-by-step photos at the link).
 Not to toot my own horn but these are really delicious (and healthy).